 Student Health Services Bronco Wellness utilizes a holistic health approach to creating quality and innovative health promotion and health education services for the FSU campus community.
-We are committed to providing exceptional service as we support you in adopting healthier lifestyle practices and achieve your wellness goals.
+We are committed to providing exceptional service as we support you in adopting healthier lifestyle practices and achieve your health and wellness goals.

 - Promote healthy lifestyles